 1. AI brings some traffic growth, but it is no substitute for Google

-Our data from the last five quarters shows that GenAI's traffic potential is steadily increasing, led by ChatGPT.
+Our data from the last six quarters shows that GenAI's traffic potential is steadily increasing, led by ChatGPT.
 Nevertheless, Google remains the most important source of organic traffic.

 On average, Google maintains an organic traffic share of more than 90% each quarter.
-In comparison, the highest AI traffic share we have measured is 1.19% on average (Q3 2025).
-In absolute terms, Google delivers 335 times more traffic than all AI tools combined.
+In comparison, the highest AI traffic share we have measured is 1.40% on average (Q4 2025).
+In absolute terms, Google delivers 413 times more traffic than all AI tools combined.

 So no – Google is not 'dead'!
 Google remains the most important organic acquisition channel in digital marketing, which means that SEO will likely continue to be the foundation of sustainable visibility.